postageapp/postageapp-ruby/README.md

 ActionMailer Integration
 ------------------------
 You can quickly convert your existing mailers to use PostageApp service by simply changing `class MyMailer < ActionMailer::Base` to `class MyMailer < PostageApp::Mailer`.
-And don't forget to `require 'postageapp/mailer'`
+If you using ActionMailer from outside of Rails make sure you have this line somewhere: `require 'postageapp/mailer'`

 ### Rails 3.x